 \section{Related Work}

 \rparagraph{Learning to Learn In-Context} The field has explored SIFT method under the \textit{learning to learn in context} umbrella, explicitly improving ICL \citep{zhuang2024vector,li2025large}.
-The method was introduced first under pseudonyms \textit{meta ICL} \citep{min-etal-2022-metaicl} and \textit{in-context tuning} \citep{chen-etal-2022-meta}.
-Few-shot learning was also explored and compared against ICL on SL tasks such as slot labeling and NER \citep{chen-etal-2023-learning,li2023task,razumovskaia2024analyzing}.
+The method was first introduced under the pseudonyms \textit{meta ICL} \citep{min-etal-2022-metaicl} and \textit{in-context tuning} \citep{chen-etal-2022-meta}.
+Few-shot learning was also explored and compared with ICL on SL tasks, such as slot labeling and NER \citep{chen-etal-2023-learning, razumovskaia2024analyzing}.
 However, these works only consider \textit{vanilla} SIFT (i.e., fine-tune on all prompt tokens).
-Other works propose fine-tuning the model on the response(s) only (i.e., not on the instruction part of the prompt, but do not conduct few-shot learning \citep{an2024response,hewitt2024instruction}.
-In contrast, we propose novel, response adaptation strategies for SIFT (SRC and MRC, see \S\ref{sec:sift}) for utilizing many demonstrations during fine-tuning and inference.
+Other works propose fine-tuning the model on the response(s) only (i.e., not on the instruction part of the prompt), but do not conduct few-shot learning \citep{an2024response,hewitt2024instruction}.
+In contrast, we propose novel, response adaptation strategies in SIFT framework for SL (SRC and MRC, see \S\ref{sec:sift}) for utilizing many demonstrations during fine-tuning and inference.

-\rparagraph{In-context Learning vs.~Fine-tuning} ICL has been compared to fine-tuning in the literature numerous times \citep{duan-etal-2024-exploring, mosbach-etal-2023-shot, yin-etal-2024-deeper}.
-The verdict is that once the model is presented with enough training examples, fine-tuning beats ICL \citep{bertsch-etal-2025-context}.
+\rparagraph{In-Context Learning vs.~Fine-Tuning} ICL has been compared to fine-tuning in the literature numerous times \citep{duan-etal-2024-exploring, mosbach-etal-2023-shot, yin-etal-2024-deeper}.
+The verdict is that once the model is given enough training examples, fine-tuning beats ICL \citep{bertsch-etal-2025-context}.
 The same authors find that LLMs typically improve performance when presented with more demonstrations, especially for datasets with large label spaces.
-On the contrary, \citet{li2025longcontext} report that long-context ICL achiever subpar performance with the increase of the number of demonstrations, highlighting once more that LLMs struggle to utilize the long contexts \citep{10.1162/tacl_a_00638}.
+In contrast, \citet{li2025longcontext} report that long-context ICL achieves subpar performance with the increase of the number of demonstrations, highlighting once more that LLMs struggle to utilize the long contexts \citep{10.1162/tacl_a_00638}.
 We investigated whether and to what extent this holds for SL.